shohil-kishore/twitter-data-toolkit/README.md

 2. On approval, create an app under "Apps" (https://developer.twitter.com/en/docs/projects/overview).
 3. Download and install Node.js (https://nodejs.org/en/download/).
 4. If you have a GitHub account, clone or fork this project.
 If you don't have a GitHub account, click the green "Clone or download" button on the top-right and download the ZIP file.
-5. From the command line, change directory into "twitter-data-toolkit" and type "git checkout v2-api" to use the latest version of the toolkit.
-6. Then, change directory into "twitter-data-app", type "npm install" to install dependencies, and "npm start" to start the application.
+5. From the command line, change directory into "twitter-data-toolkit", type "npm install" to install dependencies, and "npm start" to start the application.
-7. Finally, in a web browser, type in "localhost:8080" to access the web application and start collecting data! 🎉
+6. Finally, in a web browser, type in "https://localhost:8080" to access the web application and start collecting data! 🎉

 # FAQ